_InterlockedCompare64Exchange128, _InterlockedCompare64Exchange128_acq, _InterlockedCompare64Exchange128_rel

 The _InterlockedCompare64Exchange128_acq intrinsic function is the same as the corresponding function without the _acq suffix except that the operation is performed with acquire semantics.

 The _InterlockedCompare64Exchange128_rel intrinsic function is the same as the corresponding function without the _rel suffix except that the operation is performed with release semantics.

 On the x64 platform, the _acq and _rel forms are the same as the corresponding function without the _acq or _rel suffixes.
 These forms are supported for source code compatibility with the IPF platform.

 The x64 platform does not have hardware support for the above described 128-bit atomic operations.
 The intrinsic function generates code that emulates the IPF semantics.

-These functions behave as read-write barriers.
+In Visual C++ 2005, these functions behave as read-write barriers.
 For more information, see _ReadWriteBarrier.